 - 1. Degrease the connection flange. - 2.
 Clear welded lines of any tinder, loose parts or similar before installation. - 3.
-Route the piping between the vacuum pump and vacuum chamber so that it remains as short as possible; at a minimum, the nominal diameter of the pump flange. - 4.
-Select a larger nominal diameter for pipe lengths > 5 m. - 5.
-Support or suspend the piping to the vacuum pump so that no piping system forces act on the vacuum pump. - Install a bellows in the piping if necessary. - 6.
+Establish the shortest possible connection between the roots pump and vacuum chamber; equivalent to the nominal flange diameter as a minimum. - 4.
+Route the piping between the vacuum pump and vacuum chamber so that it remains as short as possible; at a minimum, the nominal diameter of the pump flange. - 5.
+Select a larger nominal diameter for pipe lengths > 5 m. - 6.
+Support or suspend the piping to the vacuum pump so that no piping system forces act on the vacuum pump. - 7.
 Always use all prescribed screws to fasten the flange.